Exploring the Interplay of Interference and Queues in Unlicensed Spectrum Bands for UAV Networks: Introduction

-\begin{itemize} \item We consider a comprehensive model to analytically calculate the expected throughput of UAVs in unlicensed spectrum bands.
+\begin{itemize} \item We consider a comprehensive model to calculate the expected throughput of UAVs in unlicensed spectrum bands.
 To this end, our solution takes into account two steps where packets can be dropped.
-The first step is analyzing the packet drop in the transmitter queue (probability of buffer overflow and large queuing delay) and the second step is considering the packet drop after transmitting the packet (probability of transmission error). \item We analyze the probability of transmission error between the user and UAV in the presence of other interfering nodes where channels are divided into Rayleigh and Rician (G2G, A2G, G2A, and A2A) such that based on the height of UAV and LoS probability, channels could be NLoS and LoS. \item We investigate the channel fading threshold for both Rayleigh and Rician channels and approximate the lower bound and upper bound of it.
-Moreover, we implement the Jacobi best-response algorithm to find the best values for the expected throughput and investigate the behavior of the channel fading threshold. \end{itemize} It should be noted that the analytical framework presented in this paper is motivated by the work in \cite{Guan-2016-ToTransmit}, while (i) considering both ground-level and UAV users as opposed to ground users only in \cite{Guan-2016-ToTransmit}, and (ii) considering transmit queues with finite buffer sizes, which could result in a buffer overflow and further performance degradation for data-intensive UAV applications.
+The first step is analyzing the packet drop in the transmitter queue (probability of buffer overflow and large queuing delay) and the second step is considering the packet drop after transmitting the packet (probability of transmission error). \item We analyze the probability of transmission error between the source node and UAV in the presence of interferer nodes where channels could be Rayleigh (NLoS) or Rician (LoS) based on UAV's height and LoS probability. \item We investigate the channel fading threshold for both Rayleigh and Rician channels and implement the Jacobi best-response algorithm to analyze the behavior of the channel fading threshold versus expected throughput. \end{itemize} It should be noted that the analytical framework presented in this paper is motivated by the work in \cite{Guan-2016-ToTransmit}, while (i) considering both ground-level and UAV users as opposed to ground users only in \cite{Guan-2016-ToTransmit}, and (ii) considering transmit queues with finite buffer, which could result in a buffer overflow and performance degradation for data-intensive UAV applications.

 The rest of this paper is organized as follows.
-In Section \ref{system model}, we present the system model and explain the LoS probability, path loss, and channel model.
+In Section \ref{system model}, we present the system model, LoS probability, path loss, and channel model.
 Section \ref{queueing analysis} provides a detailed analysis of queueing delay and buffer overflow.
-In Section \ref{impacts of interference}, we investigate the impacts of interference on the main link and express the probability of transmission error due to low SINR.
-Section \ref{throughput performance analysis} presents the overall packet loss, and the expected throughput, then, analyzes the channel fading threshold.
+In Section \ref{impacts of interference}, we investigate the impact of interference on the main link and express the probability of transmission error due to low SINR.
+Section \ref{throughput performance analysis} presents the overall packet loss, and the expected throughput.
 In Section \ref{numerical results}, we provide an experimental evaluation of our model.
 Finally, Section \ref{conclusion} concludes the paper.